-While not what I would call crowded (we did the walk at the end of April), we found that we were walking a bit faster than most so got stuck behind larger groups walking a lot slower than us.
+While not crowded (we did the walk at the end of April), we found that we were walking faster than most other walkers.
+This meant we got stuck behind larger groups walking a lot slower than us.
 I also noticed the number of people walking in actual hiking boots and with hiking poles!
-Meanwhile we were in sketchers and casual sport shoes and I was happy I’d remembered to bring a bottle of water and some trail mix.
+Meanwhile, we were in casual sport shoes and I was happy I’d remembered to bring a bottle of water and some trail mix.

-A very old man with hardly any teeth told us in Italiano that it was 1800 steps to Positano.
+A very old man with hardly any teeth told us in Italiano that it was 1,800 steps to Positano.
 I think he enjoys saying it while laughing at the scared faces of tourists!

 When arriving in Positano on foot from this direction, you are welcomed by the amazing views walking down the hill to the town.

 I worry about eating at restaurants that are obviously geared towards tourists.
-Usually there’s a direct correlation between views and bad food but we both enjoyed out meals.
+Usually there’s a direct correlation between great views and bad food but we both enjoyed out meals.
 It might have had something to do with the massive hike and I would have probably eaten anything at that point!
 The people watching along the promenade wasn’t too bad either.